 The agricultural support system consists of several support instruments.
-Based on the source of funding, the different forms of support can be divided into fully EU-funded direct payments, partly EU-funded support paid through the Rural Development Programme and fully nationally funded support.
+Based on the source of funding, the different forms of support can be divided into fully EU-funded direct payments, partly EU-funded rural development support and fully nationally funded support.
 Farmers can benefit from several different forms of support based on the number of animals and hectares of arable land, with different support forms having specific goals and conditions.
-One of the key objectives of the new support scheme introduced in 2015 has been to harmonise the criteria of different support forms, where possible.

 In addition to support forms that ensure the basic profitability of production, farmers may also be eligible for investment support for improving their farms.
 Payment levels vary depending on the investment target.
-Young farmers receive setting-up support for setting up as a farmer.
+Young farmers receive setting-up support for setting up as a farmer and also area-based aid from EU.

 Aid to farmers based on the EU CAP